Implications of zero-growth economics analysed with an agent-based model: PG-DYNAMIN Model

-Hence, firm $i$'s desired loan for investment financing is given by:
+Hence, C-firm $i$'s desired loan for investment financing is given by:

-where $D_{i,t}$ is firm $i$'s current debt.
-Firm $i$'s desired investment expenditure is then given by:
+where $D_{i}(t)$ is C-firm $i$'s current debt.
+C-firm $i$'s desired investment expenditure is then given by:

-where $M_{i,t}$ is firm $i$'s deposits at bank $b$ and $W_{i,t}$ is firm $i$'s current wage bill, where firm $i$ is assumed to keep enough internal finance to cover their future wage bill, which firm $i$ assumes will remain constant in the next period.
+where $M_{i}(t)$ is C-firm $i$'s deposits at bank $b$ and $W_{i}(t)$ is C-firm $i$'s current wage bill.
+C-firms are assumed to keep enough internal finance to cover a multiple, $\zeta$, of their future wage bill, which they assume will be equal to the current wage bill.

-After firm $i$ has purchased their desired amount of K-goods on the capital market, firm $i$ updates their capital stock by:
+After C-firm $i$ has purchased their desired amount of K-goods on the capital market, C-firm $i$ updates their capital stock by:

-where $\delta$ is the depreciation rate of K-goods, and $I_{i,t+1}$ is firm $i$'s new investment orders.
-Firm $i$ also updates their total capital expenditure, which is similarly given by:
+where $\delta$ is the depreciation rate of capital, and $I_{i}(t+1)$ is C-firm $i$'s new investment orders.
+C-firm $i$ also updates their total capital expenditure, which is similarly given by:

-where $IE_{i,t+1}$ is firm $i$'s actual investment expenditure. $I_{i,t+1}$ and $IE_{i,t+1}$ are both determined on the capital good market, see Section \ref{sec:capital_market}.
+where $IE_{i}(t+1)$ is C-firm $i$'s actual investment expenditure. $I_{i}(t+1)$ and $IE_{i}(t+1)$ are both determined on the capital good market, see \ref{app:capital_market}.

-\subsubsection{Labour \& Wages}
+\subsubsection{Labour \& wages}

-Firm $i$'s desired labour in the next period is determined using eq. \ref{eq:production} and their desired capital utilisation:
+C-firm $i$'s desired labour in the next period is determined using Eq.~\ref{eq:cfirm_output} and their desired capital utilisation:

-where $\upsilon^d_{i,t+1}$ is firm $i$'s desired capital utilisation, similar in form to that specified in \cite{caiani2016benchmark_model}:
+where $\upsilon^d_{i}(t+1)$ is C-firm $i$'s desired capital utilisation, similar in form to that specified in \cite{caiani2016benchmark_model}:

-where, $Y^d_{i,t+1}$ is the desired output of firm $i$, defined in eq. \ref{eq:desired_output}.
-The expected labour productivity in the next period, $a^e_{i,t+1}$, is derived from eq. \ref{eq:productivity} as:
+where, $Y^d_{i}(t+1)$ is the desired output of firm $i$, defined in Eq.~\ref{eq:cfirm_desired_output}.
+The expected labour productivity in the next period, $a^e_{i}(t+1)$, is derived from Eq.~\ref{eq:productivity} as the expectation of a discrete-time GBM:

-Firm $i$ then decides how many employees they wish to hire or fire in the next period using:
+C-firm $i$ then decides how many employees they wish to hire or fire in the next period using:

-The wage that firm $i$ offers their employees in the next period depends on firm $i$'s employment decisions and the average wage in the previous period.
-When firm $i$ desires to hire $\eta_{i,t+1}\geq 0$ (or fire $\eta_{i,t+1} < 0$) labour then firm $i$ stochastically increases (decreases) their nominal wage.
-Furthermore, firm $i$ will also adjust their wage towards the average wage to stay competitive.
-Hence, firm $i$'s wage is updated as:
+The wage that C-firm $i$ offers their employees depends on C-firm $i$'s employment decisions and the average wage in the previous period.
+When C-firm $i$ desires to hire $\eta_{i}(t)\geq 0$ (or fire $\eta_{i}(t) < 0$) labour then C-firm $i$ stochastically increases (decreases) their nominal wage.
+Furthermore, C-firm $i$ will also adjust their wage towards the average wage to stay competitive.
+Hence, C-firm $i$'s wage is updated as: